-xxii.
-Strengthening the Mechanism to Follow up on Implementation of the Inter-American Convention on the Prevention, Punishment, and Eradication of Violence against Women (MESECVI)

-RECALLING that the Convention of Belém do Para established that the States Parties condemn all forms of violence against women and the duty of the States Parties to adopt by all appropriate means and without delay policies designed to prevent, punish, and eradicate discrimination and violence against them in the public and private spheres.
+RECALLING that the Inter-American Convention on the Prevention, Punishment, and Eradication of Violence against Women (Convention of Belém do Pará) establishes that the states parties condemn all forms of violence against women and imposes on states parties the duty to adopt, by all appropriate means and without delay, policies to prevent, punish, and eradicate discrimination and violence against women, whether in the public or the private sphere; and

-BEARING IN MIND the importance of and need to strengthen the Mechanism to Follow Up on Implementation of that Convention (MESECVI), as well as the results of the Sixth Conferences of States Parties of the Convention of Belém do Pará, held in Lima, Peru, October 15 and 16, 2015, and, especially, of the adoption of the "Declaration on Political Harassment and Violence against Women" and of the publication of the Second Follow-up Report on Implementation of the Recommendations of the Committee of Experts of the MESECVI, as applicable.
+BEARING IN MIND the importance of and need to strengthen the Mechanism to Follow Up on Implementation of the Inter-American Convention on the Prevention, Punishment, and Eradication of Violence against Women (MESECVI), as well as the results of the Sixth Conference of States Parties to the Convention of Belém do Pará, held in Lima, Peru, on October 15 and 16, 2015, and, in particular, the adoption of the Declaration on Political Harassment and Violence against Women and the publication of the "Second Follow-up Report on the Recommendations of the Committee of Experts of the MESECVI," as applicable,

-1. To continue to support the work of the MESECVI as a hemispheric referent for preventing, punish, and addressing violence against women and for monitoring the full implementation of the Convention of Belém do Pará, including adjustment of their legislation and implementation, as applicable, of the recommendations of the Multilateral Evaluation Rounds conducted by the Mechanism.

-2. To urge the Secretary General to provide the Executive Secretariat of the CIM with sufficient human and financial resources to enable it to optimize its operation as the Technical Secretariat of the Mechanism to Follow Up on Implementation of the Convention of Belém do Pará (MESECVI).
+- 1. To continue to support the work of the Mechanism to Follow Up on Implementation of the Inter-American Convention on the Prevention, Punishment, and Eradication of Violence against Women (MESECVI) as a hemispheric model for prevention, punishment, and treatment of violence against women, and to follow up on the implementation in full of the Convention of Belém do Pará, including adjustment of their laws and the application, where appropriate, of the recommendations of the multilateral evaluation rounds conducted by the MESECVI. - 2.
+To urge the Secretary General to provide the Executive Secretariat of the CIM with sufficient human and financial resources to optimize its role as Technical Secretariat of the MESECVI.